UTI vs. Vaginal Infection

 What’s the Difference Between a Urinary Tract Infection (UTI) and Vaginal Infection?

-“The good news is that both UTIs and Bacterial Vaginosis are conditions that are treatable and more importantly preventable!”
+“The good news is that both UTIs and Bacterial Vaginosis are conditions that are preventable!”

 Although UTIs and vaginal infections are quite different, it’s possible to have both at the same time.
 In fact, treating a UTI with antibiotics can sometimes lead to a vaginal infection.
 In addition, having bacterial vaginosis may predispose you to getting recurrent Urinary Tract Infections.

 Did you know that some vaginal bacteria may even trigger recurrent UTIs?